Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Acknowledgments

 \section{Acknowledgments}

-The research reported herein was supported in part by NSF awards DMS-1737978, DGE-2039542, OAC-1828467, OAC-1931541, OAC-2311142, and DGE-1906630, ONR awards N00014-17-1-2995 and N00014-20-1-2738, Army Research Office Contract No. W911NF2110032 and IBM faculty award (Research).
+The research reported herein was supported in part by NIST Award \# 60NANB23D007, NSF awards DMS-1737978, DGE-2039542, OAC-1828467, OAC-1931541, OAC-2311142, and DGE-1906630, ONR awards N00014-17-1-2995 and N00014-20-1-2738, and the National Center for Transportation Cybersecurity and Resiliency (TraCR).